⚠️ TL;DR - The Key Facts

 Tom Spark's Investigation

-Tom Spark, one of the most respected voices in VPN reviews with over 111,000 YouTube subscribers, became a central figure in exposing this scandal.
-After nearly a decade of partnership, TorGuard terminated his affiliate account without warning.
-But instead of staying silent, Tom investigated.
+Tom Spark, one of the most respected voices in VPN reviews with over 111,000 YouTube subscribers, found himself at the center of this whole mess.
+After almost ten years of working together, TorGuard suddenly cut ties and terminated his affiliate account without any warning.
+But Tom didn't just stay quiet about it - he decided to dig deeper and investigate what was really going on.

 What he found was damning: